cebe/humhub-deployment/README.md

 You should ignore `composer.json` in `.gitignore` as this file is manged by the `Makefile`.
 If you want to add custom packages, create a `composer.local.json` file and specify all requirements and autoloading definitions there.
+The `composer.lock` file should be committed to the repository as it tracks the exact versions of installed packages and allows reliable deplyoments.